LouvainVerificationLab/pynusmv/README.rst

 Content
 -------

-This package contains: - this README.md file; - dependencies : a
+This package contains:

-directory containing the dependencies project necessary to pynusmv - pynusmv : the package containig the whole upper interface of pynusmv - pynusmv\_lower\_interface : the package containing the wole lower interface of pynusmv - doc : a directory containing the files that permit the documentation generation. - tests : the project unittests - setup.py : PyNuSMV compilation file;
+*README*
+    This file

+*dependencies*
+    A directory containing the dependencies project necessary to pynusmv

+*pynusmv*
+    The package containig the whole upper interface of pynusmv

+*pynusmv\_lower\_interface*
+    The package containing the wole lower interface of pynusmv

+*doc*
+    A directory containing the files that permit the documentation generation.

+*tests*
+    The project unittests

+*setup.py*
+    PyNuSMV compilation file;

 Note that pre-compiled versions have less content because only the minimal required files (i.e. PyNuSMV files and nusmv shared library) are